-PLEASE NOTICE: the Museum will be open until June 21st on SATURDAYS AND SUNDAYS from 11:00 to 18:00.
+PLEASE NOTICE: the Museum is open on SATURDAYS AND SUNDAYS from 11:00 to 18:00.
 The ticket should be booked online choosing the date and preferred time slot on Vivaticket.

 Although we are accustomed to intrinsically associating Milan with fashion, design, business and innovation, the city also conceals an enthralling ancient past that is begging to be discovered.

 The Archaeological Museum was specifically created to evoke the concept of the archaic city and to envisage its relinquished aura.
 The historic institution vaunts a privileged location near the 5 Vie district in Corso Magenta, integrated within a marvellous architectural complex, the ex-convent of the Monastero Maggiore of San Maurizio, founded in the eighth century AD.
 From 286 AD to 402 AD Milan was the capital of the Roman Empire and evident traces of the history of ancient Milan are still to be seen, indeed visitors pass through the ancient Roman walls, by means of a walkway, as they enter the Archaeological Museum.